Create a Survey in less than 60 seconds!

 This step is the most rewarding part of deploying a customer intelligence strategy.

 Now that you’ve uncovered the patterns and trends behind your customer data, you can start to explore the best ways of improving your customer experience.
+Depending on what the customer analytics have told you, this could involve various strategies.
+Perhaps your transactional data has revealed that your customers rarely consider a particular product.
+Perhaps your behavioral data has revealed that a large percentage of your customer journey occurs on mobile rather than desktop.

 Either way, it’s time to start putting your data to good use in the form of well-planned and data-backed action.

+You could start by updating your user segmentation details to target new customers in the future.
+You could address negative aspects of the customer experience and fix any customer pain points that have become evident.
 Whatever action you take, if you make sure you’re acting from bonafide customer intelligence, it’ll significantly increase your likelihood of success.

 6. Repeat

-Collecting customer intelligence isn’t a ‘one and done’ kind of strategy.
+Collecting customer intelligence isn’t a ‘one-and-done’ kind of strategy.
 Instead, collecting and analyzing data is an ongoing journey.

+As such, customer intelligence data needs to be kept up-to-date and relevant.
 For instance, if you’ve leveraged NPS surveys on your site, you’ll need to keep checking customer sentiment following any updates in your company’s processes or products.

-Whatever intelligence you’ve collected, your business will always be one step ahead of the game if you continually monitor customer data, customer behavior, and customer preferences.
+If you collect transactional data, you’ll need to refresh it regularly to keep track of your customers and how they purchase from you.
+Whatever intelligence you’ve ordered, your business will always be one step ahead of the game if you continually monitor customer data, behavior, and preferences.

-Customer intelligence in summary
+Customer Intelligence in Summary

 So don’t wait around.
 With Survey Sparrow, you can start collecting customer intelligence today.